 Neurotoxicity is the result of opioid by-products in the bloodstream.
 When you take an opioid drug, your liver processes the drug and produces a waste product.
 This waste product is then expelled from the body by the kidneys.
 In some cases, waste products can build up in the body or cause damage to brain tissue.
 This will lead to symptoms that are unlike overdose, and other causes, such as dehydration or low blood sugar, usually must be ruled out.

 Older adults on opioid pain medications are more likely to have this syndrome because their bodies are not efficient at processing and eliminating waste products or metabolites.
 If you have kidney failure, it will lead to the metabolites building up in the body and causing symptoms.
 Those who are on a high dose of the medication for a long time or those who increase the amount precipitously can also run neurotoxicity risk.
 Finally, dehydration can make you susceptible to the symptoms of this condition.

 Symptoms of Neurotoxicity

 Agitation is generally seen in cases of neurotoxicity, and sometimes sedation is present as well.
 Although sedation is a side effect of opioids, this sedation is more profound and persistent.
 Some patients may experience visual hallucinations, but one of the most common symptoms is confusion.
-This includes cognitive impairment, trouble concentrating, and trouble thinking clearly.
+This includes cognitive impairment, trouble concentrating, and difficulty thinking clearly.

 Hyperalgesia is sometimes seen, and this is a worsening of pain despite taking the opioid.
 Allodynia is also a symptom, and this is when a normally non-painful stimulus is felt as painful.
-Finally, myoclonus, or the repetitive jerking of muscles, often presents in cases of opioid induced neurotoxicity.
+Finally, myoclonus, or the repetitive jerking of muscles, often presents in cases of opioid-induced neurotoxicity.